 Entrance to Yosemite is $30 in high season (April-October), and $25 in the low season.
 That is for one vehicle for seven days.
 Let’s review that again.
 All the friends you can fit in your vanagon can experience breath-taking scenery in a UNESCO World Heritage Site for seven days for less than it costs to buy those same five friends each a burrito at Chipotle.
 Bargain!

 There are free shuttle buses that run the valley floor daily, meaning you can hop on and hop off as much as you want with spending a dime.
-If it fits with your budget, you can also take the Yosemite Valley Floor tour or even better – rent bikes!
+If it fits with your budget, you can also take the Yosemite Valley Floor tour or even better ““ rent bikes!
 In the high season this option cuts down on congestion in the park and saves you time sitting in traffic.
-If you do have the budget and want to experience some high-action thrills then check out the Yosemite Zipline and Adventure Park or spend a day whitewater rafting the Class IV rapids on the wild and scenic Merced River.
+If you do have the budget and want to experience some high-action thrills then consider spending a day whitewater rafting the Class IV rapids on the wild and scenic Merced River.

 You can drive to Yosemite year-round.
 Highway 140 from the San Francisco/Bay Area is the least likely to have snowy or icy conditions due to the low elevation in winter.
 You can also take the Amtrak, Greyhound or even a budget airline, such as Boutique Air.
 This airline flies to Merced Regional Airport (a two-hour drive from Yosemite’s west entrance) from Oakland International Airport for $40 return!

 From Merced you can rent a car or take the Yosemite Area Regional Transportation System (YARTS) bus.
 The YARTS bus runs throughout the Yosemite Region in all four gateways and tickets are based on distance.
 You can come from anywhere in the Yosemite Regional gateways to Yosemite Valley for less than $15 and this includes your entrance to the park!
-Learn more about your transportation options here.
+Learn more about transportation options.

 Ok, we hope we have given you plenty of inspiration for your next budget travel trip to Yosemite and Mariposa.
-Check out our Things to Do section for more ideas for your visit.
+Check out our Things to Do section or get more ideas to plan the best vacations for young adults for more ideas for your visit.